 Disclosure: This experience was provided free of charge; all opinions are my own.

-California is full of awesome places to explore, but one of the funniest water adventures you can have in Southern California is kayaking in the La Jolla Cove.
-I have done this four times now, both with a group and on my own and each time I saw something new.
+California is full of awesome places to explore, but one of the most fun water adventures you can have in Southern California is kayaking in the La Jolla Cove.
+I have done this four times now, both with a group and on my own, and each time I see something new.
 This particular experience was with Everyday California, and it was the first time I went into the sea cave, so it has a special place in my heart.
 Read on for all the information.